 Riser Lake has moderate elevation, combination of single track and double track.
 Best ridden clockwise.
 Lewis Butte is a recently rebuilt singletrack loop involving a moderate climb to the Butte and a fun, flowy descent back to the trailhead.
 Best ridden counter-clockwise.
 Best ridden in the Spring and Fall.
 Weedy in the summer.
 Discover Pass required to park on state lands.
 Electric assist bikes not allowed.

 Ride from Winthrop and forget the car keys or park at the Chickadee trailhead.
 Multiple loops and distances available for beginner through advanced riders.
-Check out the new, flowy trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive.
+The new Thompson Ridge Trail is complete, adding over 12 miles of fun, flowy singletrack to the network.
+Check out the trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive as well.
 Skip riding up the road by checking out Climb-It Change with singletrack climbing access to Thompson Pass.
 Wild Turkey is a great descending trail packed with advanced features for the advanced riders.
-The Thompson Ridge Trail is scheduled to be complete by mid-October, bringing a 12 mile alpine loop into the mix.
 Thanks to Methow Trails and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
 No parking pass required for parking or riding.
 Electric assist bikes not allowed.